kmaasilan/cse15l-lab-reports/LabReport5.md

 # Lab Report 5 - Putting it All Together (Week 9)
 ## Part 1 - Debugging Scenario
-1. Original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is:
+1.Original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is: